kunalj101/python_intro_hackathon/chapter2.md

 # Print the value of Age

-# Print all the keys of dictionary dict1
+# Store the keys of dictionary dict1 to dict_keys

 ```